Website update! Support and services for dementia can still be found on this website.

 Dementia Australia's specialist counselling

-A website with information on connecting into the Dementia Alliance International (DAI) peer-to-peer support group.
-It's a small group of people with dementia diagnoses who discuss their experiences, problems and strategies for coping and living positively.
-These free online support groups are ideal for those who can't get to their local 'in person' support group or who live in isolated areas.
+Information on connecting into the Dementia Alliance International peer-to-peer support groups.
+A group of people with dementia diagnoses discuss their experiences and strategies for coping and living positively.
+These free online support groups are ideal for those who can't get to a local support group or who live in isolated areas.

 The Dementia Guide

-An important resource for any person impacted by any form of dementia, of any age.
-This guide can help you learn about dementia and the treatments, support and services available.
-You can also order a free paperback version to be delivered to your home.
+A resource for any person, of any age, impacted by any form of dementia.
+Learn about dementia and the treatments, support and services available.

 Coping with a dementia diagnosis

-A guide providing information on the emotional affects of a dementia diagnosis.
-It provides tips on coping after receiving the diagnosis and taking steps to gain acceptance and maintain your quality of life for longer.
+Information on the emotional affects of a dementia diagnosis.
+This guide provides tips on coping after receiving the diagnosis and taking steps to gain acceptance and maintain your quality of life for longer.

 Mental healthcare and Medicare

-A webpage providing information about the mental healthcare you can access under Medicare.
-This includes how to make a mental health treatment plan with your GP, so you receive Medicare rebates for a certain number of your psychologist appointments.
+Information about the mental healthcare you can access under Medicare including how to make a mental health treatment plan with your GP so you can receive Medicare rebates for a certain number of your allied health appointments.

 My Mental Health service navigation

-A website and telephone service connecting you to mental health support services in the North Brisbane and Moreton Bay region.
-Operates Monday to Friday, 8.30am–4.30pm.
+A website and telephone service connecting you to mental health support services and resources in the North Brisbane and Moreton Bay region.
+Operates Monday to Friday, 8.30am–5pm.

 Search for registered counsellors